foliant-docs/docs/src/tutorials/dev_reference.md

 To build any Foliant project, the method `make()` that is defined in the module [`foliant.cli.make`](https://github.com/foliant-docs/foliant/blob/develop/foliant/cli/make.py) should be called in one or another way.

-The method takes a number of arguments some of them pass onwards to backends and preprocessors:
+The method takes a number of arguments; some of them pass onwards to backends and preprocessors:

 * `target` (string)—required resulting target of the current build;
 * `backend` (string, defaults to an empty string)—backend that is used for the current build;